tpaau-17DB/python-logger/README.md

 ## Running

-You can test if the script is installed correctly by running this script:
+You can test if the script is installed correctly by running this python script:

 ```
 import logger as l

 l.set_verbosity(0)

+l.log_deb("This is a debug log")
-l.log_mess("This is a message")
+l.log_mess("This is a message", 1)
-l.log_warn("This is a warning", 1)
+l.log_warn("This is a warning", 2)
-l.log_err("This is an error", 2)
+l.log_err("This is an error", 3)
 ```